 The subject element Product development uses an analytical, experimental and reflective approach to complex product development within clothing and textile for the purpose of developing sustainable pattern design and grading solutions that support aesthetics, functionality and fit in relation to a specific identity.
-Focus is on different methods for pattern design, manufacturing and grading with emphasis on documentation of product and choice of materials as well as justifying the selections made.
+Emphasis is on documentation of product and choice of materials as well as justifying the selections made.